starburst997/apple-code-sign/README.md

 *\*(we'll use a mac BUT using Github Action)*

-The two sample test project and simple "Hello World".
+The two sample test project are simple "Hello World".

 By using [fastlane match](https://docs.fastlane.tools/actions/match/) and [Github Action](https://github.com/features/actions) we can compile and publish an iOS / macOS app without ever using a mac in person.